Business-to-business (B2B) and business-to-commerce (B2C) are useful but deceptively simple categories.

-B2B and B2C sales generally take place on different platforms.
+B2B and B2C sales usually take place on different platforms.

-This was true long before the digital age when wholesalers and manufacturers rarely opened their doors directly to individual customers (as opposed to business buyers).
+This was true long before the digital age.
+Previously, wholesalers and manufacturers rarely opened their doors directly to individual customers (as opposed to business buyers).

 B2B and B2C businesses also often market their products and services through different channels.